1. Home

 Tips for Storm Damage Prevention

-While you can't control the weather, you can protect your family and home from all manner of storm damage by engaging in preventative measures and having an emergency plan in place.
+While you can't control the weather, you can protect your family and home with preventative measures and having an emergency plan.

 Break down the tasks into checklists by need and season so you don’t get overwhelmed by the amount of work.
 If you aren’t sure how to prevent storm damage by yourself, talk to professionals, as they are trained to take care of the larger tasks and do them properly.